danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 }
 }
 ```
-For face capture, the sample code has used the clmtrackr which is a Javascript library developed by a data scientist Audun M. Øygard in 2014 for fitting a facial model to faces in images or video (ref: https://www.auduno.com/2014/01/05/fitting-faces/).
+For face capture, the sample code has used the clmtrackr which is a JavaScript library developed by a data scientist Audun M. Øygard in 2014 for fitting a facial model to faces in images or video (ref: https://www.auduno.com/2014/01/05/fitting-faces/).
 Based on the facial algorithms designed by Jason Saragih and Simon Lucey (ref: J. M. Saragih, S. Lucey and J. F. Cohn, "Face alignment through subspace constrained mean-shifts," 2009 IEEE 12th International Conference on Computer Vision, Kyoto, 2009, pp. 1034-1041.
 doi: 10.1109/ICCV.2009.5459377), the library analyses a face and divides it into 70 points in real-time based on a pretrained machine training model on face images for classification.

 ![](ch4_3.png)

 *Figure 4.3: The tracker points of a face.*

+What the program does in terms of face capture and recognization:
+1. `createCapture()`: This is a HTML5 <video> element that capture the feed from a web camera.
+In relation to this function would be to define the size (which is subjected to the resolution of the web camera) and position e.g `capture.size(640,480);` and `capture.position(0,0);`
+2. `clmtrackr`: Similar to audio and camera use, first you need to initialize the tracker library, select the classified model and start tracking from the video source.
+3. `ctracker.getPosition()`: This is to loop through all the 70 tracker points and return the position in terms of x and y coordinates.
+Since the like button will follow the mouth of a face and the tracker point of a mouth is 60, the program then will return the position in terms of an array: `positions[60][0]-20` and `positions[60][1]`.
+The second array's dimension with [0] and [1] refers to the x and y coordinates specifically.
+4. The last part is to draw the ellipses the cover the face.
+A for-loop is implemented to loop through all the ctracker points and then get the x and y coordinates for the drawing of ellipses.

+## 4.8 Exercise in class
+To familiar with the face capture, we can try the followings:

+1. Explore the different modes of capture by tinkering various parameters such as `keyCode`, other keyboard and mouse events.
+2. Study the tracker points and try to change the position of the like button that you have customized in the earlier exercise.
+3. Try to test the boundary of facial recognition: to what extend a face can(not) be recognized?
+4. How has facial recognization tecnology been applied in society?

-## The Concept of Capture
+## 4.9 The Concept of Capture

-## 4.2.1 Exercise in class
+This section is more moving from away from how to capture data technically to what are the different examples of capture in our society and culture.
+It is more a showcase different possibilities of capture, and more importantly how these capture relate to the phenomena of datafication, commodification, surveillance and personalization, which is more around data politics to questioning how our data is being captured, quantified, stored and used, and for what purpose?
+Who has the power to access the captured data?

+First is the introduction of heatmap, which is a graphical representation of data.
+It is commonly used in industries for the purpose of analytics.
+For example, it is possible to track the cursor position and the duration on a page.
+This is useful for many marketers to understand which part of their content is more attractive to their users.
+In particular if pages with advertisement, it will be useful for companies to analyze where to place the advertisement and content according to screen behaviors (ref: https://www.slashgear.com/facebook-investigates-tracking-users-cursors-and-screen-behavior-30303663/).

+Second, we want to bring the attention to one of the research projects by Facebook in 2013 about last-minute self-censorship.
+This reveals the capability of tracking unposted status updates/posts/comments, which is the erased text or images while you are thinking and typing but haven't been posted publicly (ref: https://research.fb.com/publications/self-censorship-on-facebook/).

+Third is the use of a single like button and the six emoticons that has launched in 2016 by Facebook including Like, Love, Haha, Wow, sad and Angry.
+All the clicks are categorized into metrics and display on the web publicly.
+Shoshana Zuboff argues that (ref: The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power)

+Artist Benjamin Grosser argues that this metrification is about "surveillance capitalism" with more users' data and increase time spent on the platform (ref: https://www.therealists.org/2019/07/real-reason-why-instagram-is-hiding-likes/)

+Such emotional metrics also commonly appeared on other social media platforms like Weibo and Instagram but in 2019 hiding the like and view count seems to

 ## 4.7 While()